Office: Agriculture and Natural Sciences Building, Room 213B

 Dr. Kieth is the author of several curriculums.
 Two of his favorite curriculums are “Teaching Effectiveness for County Extension Agents” and “Quality Counts,” a youth livestock curriculum.
 He has coauthored several publications and has made numerous presentations at both the state and national level.

 Dr. Kieth is a member of the Vocational Agricultural Teachers of Texas Association, the Association of American Agricultural Educators and the Texas 4-H Alumni Association.
 He assist with WTAMU Department of Agriculture Collegiate FFA and Agricultural Ambassadors Program.

 Dr. Kieth’s research interests include youth leadership in the 4-H and FFA Organizations.
 He also engages in student retention and recruitment studies for the Department of Agriculture.

-Dr. Kieth lives in Canyon with his wife Kelli and their two children.
-He enjoys playing golf, rgoing to church and spending time with his grand daughter.
+Dr. Kieth lives in Canyon with his wife Kelli.
+He enjoys playing golf, going to church and spending time with his grand daughter.